 - Verify that the xMatters Agent is connected.
 Once the xMatters Agent is installed, verify that it can connect to xMatters, and give it a name so you can easily identify it.

-- Configure outbound integrations to run on the agent.
+- Configure inbound and outbound integrations to run on the agent.

 Use the monitoring endpoints to view the status of an agent, including how many jobs are queued on any particular agent.
 For more information about using the monitoring endpoints, see Monitor and troubleshoot the xMatters Agent.